-Favourite Sporting Moment: Australia winning the America’s Cup using the infamous winged keel in 1983.
+Favourite Sporting Moment: When Australia won the America’s Cup using the infamous winged keel in 1983.
 It really cemented the view that money, history, and home ground advantage can be overcome by a hard-working team on a mission.

 Location: Michelle is based in Melbourne, Australia.
 She sees Victorian clients from her home office in Mentone and everyone else via webcam.